samhit-yadav/fluxkart-backend/README.md

 }
 ```

-Test Case 3: Phone Match - New Email
+Test Case 3: Phone Match - New Email.

-Scenario: Existing phone with new email address
+Scenario: Existing phone with new email address.

 Request:
 ```